 A student who voluntarily withdraws from the college should go to the Registrar's office to begin the withdrawal process.
 Complying with this procedure will put the student's record in good order and will facilitate readmission to the Fashion Institute of Technology if the student decides to return in the future or wishes to have transcripts of grades sent elsewhere.
-Title IV recipients must have an exit interview with a counselor from the office of Financial Aid before withdrawal.
+Title IV recipients must have an exit interview with a counselor from Financial Aid Services before withdrawal.